 - Helping you allocate your company retirement plan monies.

 What are your credentials?

 Seven members of our team hold the CERTIFIED FINANCIAL PLANNER designation.
 The CFP® is the highest professional designation in the financial planning field.
 CFPs are required to complete 30 hours of continuing education every two years, including two hours of ethics.
-We also have a Chartered Financial Analyst (CFA) on our team.
-This is the most recognized designation for investment management.
-And even though we do not sell any insurance products, we have a licensed Insurance Consultant who can help you analyze any policies and annuities you own.
+Also on our team, we have a Chartered Financial Analyst (CFA), the most rigorous and recognized designation for the investment management industry.
+We have a Chartered Retirement Planning Counselor (CRPC) and an Investment Adviser Certified Compliance Professional (IACCP) in our office as well.
+Additionally, all 12 members of the P&A team are Series 65 licensed.
+This is the Uniform Investment Advisers Law Examination required to discuss investment-related topics with clients.
+And even though we do not sell any insurance products, we have a licensed Insurance Consultant who can help you analyze any insurance policies and annuities you own.

 Has anyone at your firm been cited for disciplinary reasons?